Amyotrophic Lateral Sclerosis

 There is currently no cure for ALS.
 A combination of treatments may help to reduce or manage symptoms.

 Treatment options include:

-has been approved for ALS.
-The drug may slightly improve functioning, but it does not stop the disease from progressing.
+and edaravone have been approved for ALS.
+The drugs may slightly improve functioning, but it does not stop the disease from progressing.